xilepeng/xilepeng/README.md

 ![](icons/header_.png)

-* 🧐   Interested in full stack.
+* 🧐   Interested in Cloud Native.
 Recent focus on backend.
 * 🎓   Bachelor of Science in Computer Science, GPA 3.59/4.0, TOP 3.
 * 🌱   Currently learning Golang.
 * 📚   Reading more about Golang, how the computer works.